hasura/ndc-spec/specification/src/specification/queries/arguments.md

 # Arguments

-Data connectors can parameterize their datasets with two types of arguments:

-- _Collection arguments_ parameterize the entire dataset, and are provided in queries wherever the collection is referenced, either directly, or via relationships,
+_Collection arguments_ parameterize an entire collection, and must be provided in queries wherever the collection is referenced, either directly, or via relationships,
-- _Column arguments_ parameterize single columns, and are optional, but can be provided

 ## Collection Arguments